-New detectors, such as picosecond-precision timing detectors, and forward tracking and extended trigger systems, will enable searches to better target new physics with challenging signatures.
-Alternative data-taking strategies and novel analysis techniques leveraging advances in AI/ML (for example, anomaly detection) will provide access to parameter space that is currently unexplored.
+New detectors, such as pico-second-precision timing detectors, and forward tracking and extended trigger systems, will enable searches to better target new physics with challenging signatures.
+Alternative data-taking strategies and novel analysis techniques leveraging advances in AI/ML (e.g. anomaly detection) will provide access to parameter space that is currently unexplored.

-The LHCb experiment, despite smaller luminosity and detector coverage, has a unique design that covers particles produced at small angles to the beam, which allows it to be competitive with the general-purpose detectors for some new particle searches.
-This is particularly true for Higgs decays into long-lived particles, where LHCb can leverage its advanced tracking and vertex detection capabilities along with real-time data processing.
-Its upgrade for HL-LHC will allow for significant increase in instantaneous luminosity and sensitivity to the hidden sectors (Recommendation 3c).
+The LHCb experiment, despite smaller luminosity and detector coverage, has a unique design that covers particles produced at small angles to the beam which allows it to be competitive with the general purpose detectors for some new particle searches.
+This is particularly true for Higgs decays into long-lived particles, where LHCb can leverage its sensitivity to the hidden sectors (Recommendation 3c).